-The mansion at the former Belle Meade Plantation is the centerpiece of present-day Belle Meade Plantation and one of the finest old homes in Nashville.
-Its name means “beautiful pasture,” and indeed it was Belle Meade’s pastures that gave rise to the plantation’s fame as the home of a superb stock of horses.
+The mansion at the former Belle Meade Plantationx (5025 Harding Pike, 615/356-0501, Mon.-Sat.
+9am-5pm, Sun.
+11am-5pm. $16) is the centerpiece of present-day Belle Meade Plantation and one of the finest old homes in the city.
+Its name means beautiful pasture, and indeed it was Belle Meade’s pastures that gave rise to the plantation’s fame as the home of a superb stock of horses.
 Purchased as 250 acres in 1807 by Virginia farmer John Harding and his wife, Susannah, the estate grew to 5,400 acres at its peak in the 1880s and 1890s.

 Belle Meade was never a cotton plantation, although small amounts of the cash crop were grown here, along with fruits, vegetables, and tobacco.
 Instead it was the horses, including the racehorse Iroquois, that made Belle Meade famous.
 The mansion was built in 1820 and expanded in 1853.
 Its grand rooms are furnished with period antiques, more than 60 percent of which are original to the house.
 The estate also includes outbuildings, such as a smokehouse, dairy, and the original log cabin that Harding built for his family when they moved to Belle Meade in 1807.